How To Dress A Sofa With Throws And Cushions

 Calming and neutral, cosy, monotone, bold and bright?
 A bit artsy and boho?
 Do you want your sofa to look cosy and inviting, or structural and modern?

-The way you dress a sofa with throws and cushions can be a chance for that to shine through.
+The way you dress a sofa with throws and cushions can be a chance for your tastes and personality to shine through.
 If you’re not sure, start with subtle and soft colours, as it’s easier to work up from there.
+Son't forget your sofa is just one part of your living room.
+Think about how it sits visually with your coffee table, for example.

 If you’ve got a neutral or plain sofa, you can really jazz it up with your choice of throws and cushions.
 Soft furnishings will all look like they belong if you stick to one colour family.
 Keep pastels with pastels, bolds with bolds and deep with deep etc. You could also go for all shades in one colour palette but in different fabrics.